karrioapi/karrio/README.md

 ### Prerequisites

-OpenShip is compatible with Python 3 +
+PurplShip is compatible with Python 3 +

 ```shell
 $ Python --version